JUnelus/retail-websites-performance-test/README.md

 # 🎯 Objective

-The objective of this exercise is to measure the response time trend of popular US retail websites during Thanksgiving and Black Friday 2021.
-This will help us to reveal the performance and its effect of retain giants.
+The objective of this exercise is to measure the response time trend of popular US retail websites.
+This will help us to reveal the performance and its effect.

 # 🔝 Strategy